Clamshell Exercise: Why You Should Do This Glute-Strengthening Move

 Muscles Targeted by the Clamshell Exercise

 Foremost among the muscles worked by the clamshell exercise is the gluteus medius.
-This is the abductor that forms the outside edge of your butt and side of your hip.
+This is the muscle that forms the outside edge of your butt and side of your hip and helps abduct your legs out to the side.
+They also assist in stabilizing the pelvis.

 The importance of your medial glutes can’t be overstated, with responsibilities that include hip stabilization, balance, and power.